 For a fancy mash, mix in sweet potatoes, parsnips, or turnips.

-The Prep Matters
+Step Two: The Prep Matters

 Keep small potatoes whole and cut larger ones into chunks about one and one-half inches thick.
 If you cut them smaller, they absorb too much water, start to look transparent, and won’t soak up other ingredients later.
 The result will be incredibly bland.